The Deadly Dinner Party

-The Deadly Dinner Party and Other Medical Detective Stories (2009, ISBN 978-0-300-12558-0) is a nonfiction book by Jonathan A. Edlow MD about medical mysteries published by Yale University Press.
-The book relates stories of everyday people caught up in medical crises which take deduction and detective work to solve, and to determine a correct diagnosis.
+The Deadly Dinner Party and Other Medical Detective Stories (2009, ISBN 978-0-300-12558-0) is a nonfiction book by Jonathan A. Edlow, MD about medical mysteries.

+The book contains fifteen real-life stories of everyday people caught up in medical crises that take deduction and detective work to solve, and to determine a correct diagnosis.
 The book has been compared to the "medical mystery" books of Berton Roueché.
+The book is published by Yale University Press.

+Reception

+In a review for New Scientist, Druin Burch wrote that the "collection of bite-sized essays about obscure infections, poisons and diseases […] make an enjoyable and interesting book.
+The stories don’t flow, but they do add up to more than a list of anecdotes […]."

+In The New York Review of Books, Jerome Groopman described how Edlow wrote in "clear and fluid prose" about unusual diagnoses and the ultimate need for a "discerning doctor".